- Sep 23

 - Keep up with your support meetings or groups

-If you haven’t received addiction recovery treatment for your substance use problem, then it’s time to turn to the professional and compassionate team at Gateway Foundation.
-Our Chicago-based rehabilitation center specializes in evidence-based treatment to ensure you get the tools you need to start living a life of freedom from drugs or alcohol.
+If you haven’t received addiction recovery treatment for your substance use problem, then it’s time to turn to the professional and compassionate team at Gateway.
+Our treatment center specializes in evidence-based treatment to ensure you get the tools you need to start living a life of freedom from drugs or alcohol.

 If you’re ready to live life sober then contact us online or call us at 877.379.9078.